GlykeriaStr/GildedRose-Refactoring-Kata/ruby/README.md

 ## Planning

-* As I knew that I couldn't change the Item class, my first move was to remove it from the file and have it on a separate one.
-* I wrote down all the specifications about each item that needed attention as well as the overall requirements.
+* My first move was to write down all the specifications about each item that needed attention as well as the overall requirements.

   ![planning](screenshots/planning.png)

+* As I knew that I couldn't change the Item class, I removed it from the file and put it on a separate one.

 * After making sure I understood the requirements, I started my TDD process making sure I test everything and break down the class into small methods.